 Most of us care about our appearance, but when you're in the public eye there are a whole lot of other people who also care about the way you look.
-Something basketball legend, and new Lakers' $154 million signing, LeBron James knows all about.
+This is something basketball legend, and new Lakers' $154 million signing, LeBron James

 LeBron jokes about hair loss

 Does LeBron mind the attention his receding hairline

 receives?
 It's hard to tell given he rarely opens up on the subject, but the fact that the 33 year old power forward has been known to crack a hair loss joke

 at his own expense suggests he's pretty comfortable with it.